 - In a saucepan over medium-low heat, add the coconut cream and stir occasionally for 15 minutes.
 The oil and the curds should begin to separate at about five minutes.
 When the curds have browned and smell like toasted coconut, strain the curds from the oil, dry on paper towels to remove excess oil, and put it aside for later.

-- In a saucepan over medium heat, combine eight ounces of coconut milk, 45 grams of palm sugar, and 55 grams of dark brown sugar.
+- In a saucepan over medium heat, combine coconut milk, palm sugar, and dark brown sugar.
 Stir occasionally for ten minutes until the sauce thickens to the consistency of honey and have a dark brown coloring.
 Remove the sauce from the heat and set aside.
 The sauce will also thicken as it cools.

-- In a large pot over medium-high heat, combine 18 ounces of coconut milk, 12 ounces water, 15 grams of palm sugar, 165 grams of dark brown sugar, and ½ cup of salt together and mix thoroughly.
+- In a large pot over medium-high heat, combine coconut milk, water, palm sugar, dark brown sugar, and salt together and mix thoroughly.

 - When the mixture reaches a boil, lower the heat to medium and carefully stir in your soaked glutinous rice.